AlexMercedCoder/tutorialblog/content/blog/2021/10/my_first_react_app_2021_to_react_app/index.md

 export default App;
 ```

-I highly recommend download the React Developer Tools chrome extension which will allow you to examime the different components living on your page and the props and state that exist within them to better see how all this relates.
+I highly recommend downloading the React Developer Tools chrome extension which will allow you to examime the different components living on your page and the props and state that exist within them to better see how all this relates.

 Want to Learn More about React, here are some videos you may enjoy!